peaksandpies/universal-analytics/AcceptableParams.md

 Optional.
 Specifies the time it took for the server to respond after the connect time.
 The value is in milliseconds.

+##DOM Interactive Time

+Pass as: `domInteractiveTime` or `dit`

+Optional.
+Specifies the time it took for Document.readyState to be 'interactive'.
+The value is in milliseconds.

+##Content Load Time

+Pass as: `contentLoadTime` or `clt`

+Optional.
+Specifies the time it took for the DOMContentLoaded Event to fire.
+The value is in milliseconds.

 ##Exception Description